Schallbert/macro_edingCNC_sorotec/README.md

 There are many good third party resources out there to learn about writing them, e.g. [cnccookbook](https://www.cnccookbook.com/cnc-macro-programming-fanuc-macro-b/), too.

-The macros provided in this repository are somewhat specialized to [EdingCNC](https://edingcnc.com/)'s interpreter and are starting off a 'fork' of the non-version-controlled `Standard_Macro_V2-1e` by [Sorotec](https://www.sorotec.de/).
+The macros provided in this repository are somewhat narrowed to [EdingCNC](https://edingcnc.com/)'s interpreter and are starting off a 'fork' of the non-version-controlled `Standard_Macro_V2-1e` by [Sorotec](https://www.sorotec.de/).

 ## Disclaimer
-⚠️ Warning: Usage and tryout of macros on a physical machine are somewhat risky.
+⚠️ Warning: Usage and tryout of macros on a physical machine are kind of risky.
 There's no safety net.
-One variable entered incorrectly, a parameter at a wrong decimal place, or simply a line with an error or one that cannot be interpreted can lead to severe damage of machine, material and even injuries.
+One variable entered incorrectly, a parameter with a wrongly placed decimal separator, or simply a line with an error may lead to severe damage of machine, material, and even injuries.
 Use the provided macros carefully and at your own risk.
 I do not take any liability.

 💡 Idea: When you write a new routine, use of Code `M00` might simplify testing your routine.
-This code will pause the routine and wait for user input to continue.
+This code will pause the macro and wait for user input (Cycle Start) to continue.

 ## Folder structure of this repo
 This repository has two folders for assets: